So . . . you are looking to hire a private investigator to get cell phone records.

 These websites would obtain cell phone records through “pretexting,” in which an individual would falsely identify himself or herself as the owner of a cell phone number in order to obtain confidential phone records.

 In 2006, pretexting was thrown into the spotlight when Hewlett–Packard hired private investigators to access the private phone records of board members and nine journalists.
-Four private investigators were later criminally charged with felonies.
+One private investigator was later convicted and sentenced to three months in prison.

 In 2007, President Bush signed the Telephone Records and Privacy Protection Act of 2006, which made it a federal felony to fraudulently acquire telephone records.